brandonhudavid/ImageColorSort/README.md

 The script uses Pillow, a PIL fork, to dictionary pixel data from images and Tkinter, a GUI toolkit, to establish a user interface that returns human-readable data.
 The user can access files outside of the local directory.

 To use ImageColorSort, download **ImageColorSort.zip.001** and **ImageColorSort.zip.002**.
 Extracting the two zip files simultaneously will create the **ImageColorSort** app.
+To run the program, control + left click on the app and click Open.
 The sourcecode folder is not required to run the program.

 There are 3 modes available:
 1. **Find the most used color in an image:**</br>